 A person is like a dish.
 It’s made up of various

-ingredients and sometimes, forms a totally different taste.
+ingredients and sometimes forms a totally different taste.
 Every dish, too,

-tastes different?
+taste different?
 The way of making it, cooking style, process, sequence of

 adding ingredients, time, temperature, heat, presentation, quality and quantity

-of ingredients, a cook, a person who is going to taste it and many more…
+of ingredients, a cook, a person who is going to taste it, and many more…

 Likewise, every person has the existence of almost every